¿En qué podemos ayudarte?

 Its structure is the same as when we ask for financial credit.
 The financial institution lends you its capital for which they will charge you interests and they will ask for some guarantees during the credit life cycle.

-In the trading platforms, a financial credit is applied, with the difference that those credits take place immediately after the opening of an order.
+A financial credit is applied on trading platforms, with the difference that these credits occur immediately upon opening an order.

 Not all the assets or brokers offer leverage.
 Here you have a list according to typology: